JimmyDansbo/VTUIlib/README.md

 Registers affected: none<br>
 ZP registers affected: none<br>

 **Description** Write the screencode character in .A to the screen at current address.
-If VERA increment is set to 2, the value in .X will not be written, essentially letting the character use the color already set in VRAM.
-If VERA increment is 1, the value in .X will be written as the colorcode.
-Any other increment value is unsupported.<br>
+If VERA increment is set to 1, the value in .X will be written as the colorcode.
+Any other increment will leave the existing colorcode.<br>

 |Registers | Purpose               |
 |------|-----------------------|